Haggle1996/RevolutionPack/_posts/articles/2015-01-01-game-changes.md

 - Can sleep through Blood Moons

 ##ReactorCraft
+- All ReactorCraft ores spawn generously on the moon; the following changes are to the overworld:
 - Magnetite spawns in large, rare veins above y-level 64
 - Calcite spawns uniformly between y-level 30 and 80
 - All fluorites spawn between y-level 28 and 35
 - Cadmium and Indium spawn in small, rare veins between y-level 10 and 25
 - Pitchblend spawns inside Redstone veins
+- Thorite spawns in the nether in large veins above y-level 10

 ##Spice O' Life
 - Previously-eaten foods are even less nutritious

 ##Thermal Foundation
-- All thermal foundation armor and tools are uncraftable (copper, tin, etc)
+- All thermal foundation armor and tools are removed (copper, tin, etc)
 - Copper spawns in surface seams as well as veins above y-level 45
 - Tin spawn in nodes between y-level 20 and 48
 - Silver spawns in nodes between y-level 5 and 30